Bharatanatyam: Symbolism

-The communication through symbols is in the form of expressive gestures and pantomime set to music.
-The gestures and facial expressions convey the ras (sentiment, emotional taste) and bhava (mood) of the underlying story.
-In the Hindu texts on dance, the dancer successfully expresses the spiritual ideas by paying attention to four aspects of a performance: Angika (gestures and body language), Vachika (song, recitation, music and rhythm), Aharya (stage setting, costume, makeup, jewelry), and Sattvika (artist's mental disposition and emotional connection with the story and audience, wherein the artist's inner and outer state resonates).
-Abhinaya draws out the bhava (mood, psychological states).
+Communication through symbols takes the form of expressive gestures and pantomime set to music.
+The gestures and facial expressions convey the rasa (sentiment, emotional taste) and bhava (mood) of the underlying story.
+In the Hindu texts on dance, the dancer successfully expresses the spiritual ideas by paying attention to four aspects of a performance: Angika (gestures and body language), Vachika (song, recitation, music and rhythm), Aharya (stage setting, costume, makeup, jewelry), and Sattvika (the artist's mental disposition and emotional connection with the story and audience, wherein the artist's inner and outer states resonate).
+Abhinaya draws out the bhava (mood and psychological states).

-The gestures used in Bharatanatyam are called Hasta (or mudras).
+The gestures used in Bharatanatyam are called hasta (or mudras).
 These symbols are of three types: asamyuta hastas (single hand gestures), samyuta hastas (two hand gestures), and nrtta hastas (dance hand gestures).
-Like words in a glossary, these gestures are presented in the nritta as a list or embellishment to a prelim performance.
-In nritya stage of Bharatanatyam, these symbols set in a certain sequence become sentences with meaning, with emotions expressed through facial expressions and other aspects of abhinaya.
-The basic standing position is called as Aramandi.
+Like words in a glossary, these gestures are presented in the nritta as a list or embellishment for a preliminary performance.
+In the nritya stage of Bharatanatyam, these symbols, set in a certain sequence, become sentences with meaning, with emotions expressed through facial expressions and other aspects of abhinaya.
+The basic standing position is called aramandi.

-Bharatanatyam contains at least 20 asanas found in modern yoga, including Dhanurasana (the bow, a back-arch); Chakrasana (the wheel, a standing back-arch); Vrikshasana (the tree, a standing pose); and Natarajasana, the pose of dancing Shiva.
-108 karanas of classical temple dance are represented in temple statuary; they depict the devadasi temple dancers who made use of yoga asanas in their dancing.
+Bharatanatyam contains at least 20 asanass found in modern yoga, including Dhanurasana (the bow, a back-arch); Chakrasana (the wheel, a standing back-arch); Vrikshasana (the tree, a standing pose); and Natarajasana, the pose of dancing Shiva.
+A total of 108 karanas of classical temple dance are represented in temple statuary; they depict the devadasi temple dancers who made use of yoga asanas in their dancing.
 Bharatanatyam is also considered a form of Bhakti Yoga.
 However, Natarajasana is not found in any medieval hatha yoga text; it was among the many asanas introduced into modern yoga by Krishnamacharya in the early 20th century.